RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme variant**

 Non-legacy theme sets optionally support variants which are a type of theme profiles defined by the theme author.
-This could be things like light and dark color schemes or modes with or without the video player enabled for instance.
+This could be things like different designs or whether videos are enabled or not.

+**Theme color scheme**

+If the theme author has included multiple color schemes, then these can be selected between using this menu option.

 **Theme aspect ratio**

 Non-legacy theme sets could optionally be optimized for different screen aspect ratios.
-ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation but it's completely up to the theme author which of these are supported by the theme set.
+ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme set.
+It's normally best to leave this setting at _Automatic_ in which case ES-DE will automatically select the aspect ratio that most closely matches the screen resolution.
+The _Automatic_ option is however only available if the theme set supports at least two aspect ratios.

 **Legacy gamelist view style**